githar5h/AWS-Kafka-Data-Engineering/README.md

 - **Ad-hoc Analysis**: With Athena, users can perform ad-hoc analysis, generate reports, and gain insights from the data without the need for complex infrastructure setup.

 ### Tech Stack
-Kafka: Streaming data ingestion
+- Kafka: Streaming data ingestion
-S3: Data storage and staging
+- Python: Language used for Kafka producer and consumer applications
-Glue: ETL processing and schema detection
+- S3: Data storage and staging
-Athena: Querying and analysis
+- Glue: ETL processing and schema detection
-Python: Language used for Kafka producer and consumer applications
+- Athena: Querying and analysis
-CloudWatch: Monitoring and management of EC2 instances
+- CloudWatch: Monitoring and management of EC2 instances

 ## Getting Started